Mental Health First Aid Training

 In a similar vein to having First Aid Officers in the workplace, Mental Health First Aid Accredited Officers are on the ground in the workplace with the skills and confidence to have supportive conversations with their co-workers and help guide them to professional assistance.
 They also provide an informal way of individuals accessing support outside of human resources or a manager and are a complement to other support services such as the Employee Assistance Program.

 The course is suitable for rail employees at all levels.

 Mental Health First Aid courses teach people simple, practical first aid skills for helping a co-worker, family member, friend or other person who is experiencing mental health problems.

 Courses are delivered by an Accredited Mental Health First Aid Instructor.

 The Standard Mental Health First Aid course is for adults assisting other adults, and is the course usually offered in the rail industry.
-There are other courses available targeting specific groups.

 It is a 12-hour course which is usually delivered as 2 x 6 hours or 4 x 3 hour sessions face to face, or the blended mode includes a combination of self-paced online (eLearning) and an Instructor-led component which can be delivered either face-to-face or via an online workshop.